 JetBlue Card vs. JetBlue Plus Card

-The JetBlue Plus Card provides double the rate of rewards on JetBlue purchases — 6X points on JetBlue purchases, 2X at restaurants & grocery stores, 1X on all other purchases — and also offers better airline benefits like a free first checked bag.
+The JetBlue Plus Card provides double the rate of rewards on JetBlue purchases — Earn 6x points on eligible JetBlue purchases, 2x points at restaurants and eligible grocery stores and 1x points on all other purchases. — and also offers better airline benefits like a free first checked bag.
 If you fly JetBlue often, these additional benefits can easily justify the fee.

 How does it compare?